 How To Test Out The 4 Eye Dots Trick

 When it comes to applying the white-dot makeup, you can replicate the TikTok technique, but that style seems a little extreme for day-to-day wear.
 Makeup artist Jillian Dempsey offered a less conceptual, more daywear white-eyeliner vibe for someone who wants to keep the dots on their face to natural freckles: "One of my tricks is to draw a quick line on the upper lash line, as just a cool, white liner," Dempsey says.
 "But you can also use white liner all over your lid, up to your crease, and then smudge it out and use it as an eye brightener.
 If your eyelids are a little dark, this is a great tip."
 In general, Dempsey's advice: Incorporate white eyeliner.
+If you need a product rec, Dempsey makes a bright-white khol pencil that's more forgiving than a liquid formula.

-If you’re going to try out the trick with maximum drama, using contrasting colours is key.
-Anytime our eye see contrasting colours, we are automatically drawn to them — so using black eyeliner, black lashes, black eyeshadow, is going to create a large contrast to the white dots, once again drawing the viewer’s attention to the eye area.
+If you’re going to try out the trick with maximum drama, using contrasting colors is key.
+Anytime our eye see contrasting colors, we are automatically drawn to them — so using black eyeliner, black lashes, black eyeshadow, is going to create a large contrast to the white dots, once again drawing the viewer’s attention to the eye area.
 However, my colleague Megan offered her take on the trend and how she would wear it: "I would make it super subtle — maybe using a dot of highlighter instead of a white liquid liner — so it's basically imperceptible, and then hope it works some kind of love magic."

 How The White Eyeliner Dots Actually Worked Out For Me

 Will this trick make someone fall in love with you?
 Perhaps.
 But is it someone you want to be in love with you?
-Walaa says this trend, while cute, may accidentally attract a narcissist, someone who 'falls in love' with the reflection of themselves that they see within you.
+Walaa says this trend, while cute, may accidentally attract a narcissist, someone who 'falls in love' with the reflection of themself that they see within you.
 "It's great to attract people giving you stuff, and people showering you with gifts," Walaa explains.
 Her guidance?
 "Check who you're attracting.
 When you put mirrors around you, you have to be careful how you deflect energy."
 If not, you could be playing with white-hot fire.